What is a kidney biopsy?

 If you are pregnant or think you may be, tell your healthcare provider.
 Talk with

-mother and the fetus during a kidney biopsy.
+and the baby during a kidney biopsy.

 You may not be able to have a kidney biopsy if you have an active kidney infection,